-- distribution: A distribution is the final “build” of all your compiled requirements, as an Android project that can be turned directly into an APK. p4a can contain multiple distributions with different sets of requirements.
+- distribution: A distribution is the final “build” of your compiled project + requirements, as an Android project assembled by p4a that can be turned directly into an APK. p4a can contain multiple distributions with different sets of requirements.

 - bootstrap: A bootstrap is the app backend that will start your application.
-Your application could use SDL2 as a base, or Pygame, or a web backend like Flask with a WebView bootstrap.
-Different bootstraps can have different build options.
+The default for graphical applications is SDL2.
+You can also use e.g. the webview for web apps, or service_only/service_library for background services.
+Different bootstraps have different additional build options.

-p4a is now available on on Pypi, so you can install it using pip:
+p4a is now available on Pypi, so you can install it using pip:

 pip install python-for-android

 You can also test the master branch from Github using:

 p4a has several dependencies that must be installed:

 - autoconf (for libffi and other recipes)